Overview

 Venue

-Para cross-country skiing will be contested at the Tesero Cross-Country Skiing Stadium at the Val di Fiemme.
+Para cross-country skiing will be contested at the Tesero Cross-Country Skiing Stadium in Val di Fiemme.

 Val di Fiemme was the first location in the southern Alps to host a Nordic World Ski Championship, which took place in 1991.
 Since then, Tesero has established itself as a key destination in international Nordic skiing.

-The venue will also host para biathlon as well as the Olympic cross-country skiing and Nordic combined events.
+The venue also will host para biathlon as well.

 Events